chumnend/template-api/README.md

 # Express API Template
-A starter template for Node.js and Express api
+A starter template for Express and NodeJS API server